-Add a filter in a vector query in Azure AI Search
+Add a filter to a vector query in Azure AI Search

 This article uses REST for illustration.
-For code samples in other languages, see the azure-search-vector-samples GitHub repository for end-to-end solutions that include vector queries.
+For code samples in other languages and end-to-end solutions that include vector queries, see the azure-search-vector-samples GitHub repository.

 You can also use Search Explorer in the Azure portal to query vector content.
 If you use the JSON view, you can add filters and specify the filter mode.

-Filters apply to filterable nonvector fields, either a string field or numeric, to include or exclude search documents based on filter criteria.
-Although a vector field isn't filterable itself, filters can be applied to other fields in the same index, including or excluding the documents that also contain vector fields.
+Filters apply to filterable nonvector fields, either string or numeric, to include or exclude search documents based on filter criteria.
+Although vector fields aren't filterable, you can use filters on nonvector fields in the same index to include or exclude documents that contain vector fields you're searching on.

 Define a filter